 Interviewing family members and friends is clearly a form of research, but interviews alone are usually not enough to give your stories the depth they require.
 For that, you need formal research.

 Tag Archives | interviewing

 Can you assume you can depend on your memory when you write your lifestories?
 The problem with this assumption is that memory isn’t always as reliable as you may want it to be!
 What are the best interview practices to find out if your memory is spot on?

 Gathering stories at family events—interviewing—is one of these basic steps you can master for writing your memoir.
 Following these basic steps, anyone can succeed at writing interesting and meaningful memoirs.

 Celebrating and honoring your life by remembering and writing both big and small stories is very rewarding.
 It is a significant way to understand your life and to come to peace with it.
-Your memoirs are a legacy your family will treasure for generations–don’t you wish your grandparents had written their memoirs?
-Follow these simple […]
+Creating a book of memoirs will leave a legacy your family will treasure for generations–don’t you wish your grandparents had written their memoirs?

 Follow these simple writing suggestions and you’ll find the task of preserving your stories is well underway.